The Executive Order on AI

 Detailed clusters within the Executive Order

-Let's first dig into the White house announcement – the people writing the order.
+Let's first dig into the White house announcement.
 In the above map, move the slider to the right to reveal a more detailed view of clusters

-- There is more language about foreign use.
+- There is significant language about foreign use.
 4.8% of the texts reference the need to identify foreign users of US IaaS (infrastructure as a service) technology.

-- Ironically the act also sets policy in motion to attract foreign nationals with AI skills.
+- The act also sets policy in motion to attract foreign nationals with AI skills.
 Talent and employment texts represent 3.6% of the texts.
 If you hover the dots in that cluster, you will find several references to hiring talent from other countries.

 Viewing the map against sections defined in the EO